gabrieljablonski/dgg-chat/README.md

 A package that lets you do stuff in [dgg](https://destiny.gg) chat, like parsing messages in chat, replying to whispers, accessing the dgg API, and retrieving user logs and CDN assets.

+If you're interested in making a chat bot, check the [`dgg-chat-bot`](https://github.com/gabrieljablonski/dgg-chat-bot) package.

 ## Installing

 This package is available via pip!